notagenius/openTMAS/README.md

-# openTMAS
-summer 2020 ongoing opensourced project by Marcel & Weiling progress pages: https://notagenius.github.io/openTMAS/
+in the summer 2020, Marcel & Weiling is doing a ongoing fully-opensourced project *openTMAS*

+we aim to apply proper research, implementation, webapp production designing to a medical image analysis system.

+for more details and progress please visit our progress pages: https://notagenius.github.io/openTMAS/

 # License